Script Your Future

-This February, an interdisciplinary health care team led by LECOM pharmacy students will kick off a series of community outreach events in Erie, Pennsylvania and Bradenton, Florida.
+This January and February, an interdisciplinary health care team led by LECOM pharmacy students will kick off a series of community outreach events in Erie, Pennsylvania and Bradenton, Florida.
 These teams will be comprised of pharmacists, pharmacy students, physicians, medical students, nurses and elected public officials.
 The events are aimed to raise awareness about the health consequences of not taking medications as directed.
 More than one-third of medicine-related hospitalizations and almost 125,000 deaths in the United States each year are due to people not taking their medicine as directed.

 The students are supported by the Script Your Future campaign, a national coalition of more than 130 public and private stakeholder organizations, led by the National Consumers League (NCL).
 The campaign provides tools to help patients and health care professionals better communicate about ways to improve medication adherence.
 The American Association of Colleges of Pharmacy (AACP), the National Association of Chain Drug Stores (NACDS) Foundation, the American Medical Association (AMA), and the National Community Pharmacists Association (NCPA), sponsors of the Challenge and campaign partners, are leading efforts to engage the next generation of health professionals in the campaign.